I don’t have a specific hero, but if I had to choose I would say my family.

 What do you do here at Kosh?

-Currently, I am the HQ Service Manager.
-I managed our CRC (Customer Response Center).
+Currently, I am the Shared Services Manager.
+I managed the tools Kosh uses to keep all our customers up and running.
 I also manage our Datacenter at BigByte in Albuquerque.

 You tackle most of the big technical projects at Kosh, has there been one that was the most gratifying to solve?